Saves The Sorcerer's Stone

 "It seems we have no choice," the man said.
 "We should Floo to the ministry –"

 But the woman's eyes had rolled back in her head, causing her husband to break off and race to her side.
 He knew this was the telltale signs of a premonition; she had Seer in her blood; not enough to make a prophecy, but enough to see glimpses of the present and future occasionally.
+He lowered her gently to the floor and picked Harry up from her arms, then sat beside her and waited.

-And what she saw that day decided the fate of the entire Wizarding World
+And what she Saw that day decided the fate of the entire Wizarding World.

 And yet, inside the boy stayed good.
-He didn't love his relatives and he certainly didn't like them, but the most harm he wished upon them was sickness or a sprained leg.
+He didn't love his relatives and he certainly didn't like them, but the most harm he wished upon them was illness or a sprained leg.
 He was a loving child through it all, but a broken child as well.

 "I'm okay."
-She told them both shakily.
-"I just…I think I just saw Harry's life with his relatives – the one the Patronus said he was to be taken to."
+She told them both shakily, "I just…I think I just saw Harry's life with his relatives – the one the Patronus said he was to be taken to."

 Her husband nodded eagerly.
 "And?" he prompted.
 "Do they adore him, or do they not know what he's done?
 Is he spoiled or well-cared for?"